tfa7/Angular-Pokemon/README.md

 1. the models to match the api requests

 ### The styles folders contains
-1. several scss pages that are imported in to the main "styles.scss" file
+Several scss pages that are imported in to the main "styles.scss" file
+1. custom.scss: global css styling
+2. loading-ball.scss: a nice UI/UX component, displaed when waiting for an api response
+3. material-custom.scss: changes to angular materialbase styling.
+This is usefuly if one decides to upgrade the project.
+4. var.scss: colour variables for the global core theme styling

 No tests were created for this project but usually, jasmine and karma are used when testing Angular applications.